 We are offering training to a range of front-line professionals, enabling them to incorporate the DARE Toolkit as a ‘first response’ model in their service delivery.
 We want to build professional confidence in talking ‘domestic abuse’ with all clients accessing services, whether it be for housing, substance misuse, mental health, or any other types of support, not specifically domestic abuse related.
 Training will also be delivered to social care teams and front-line services working with families experiencing domestic abuse.
 Training consists of three half day workshops which each build on the previous one.
 Core modules include:

-- How to identify and engage domestic abuse perpetrators
+- How to identify domestic abuse perpetrators

 Core modules will be delivered weekly allowing professionals to complete the training within one month.
 The DARE toolkit is designed to enable professionals to feel confident in engaging in exploratory conversations with all clients accessing services.
 Through implementing DARE into their practice, professionals will be able to explore with service users whether they have been abusive historically or identify as being abusive in current relationships.